RSGallery2/RSG2.J2.5--.Legacy.2015.04.03/README.md

 #Legacy repository for RSGallery2 a free joomla! gallery extension
-Version RSG2.Legacy.2015.04.03
+Repository for components, modules and plugins for joomla J1.x - J!2.5 Version RSG2.Legacy.2015.04.03
 The repository taken from a SVN Version.
 Includes all versions from J1.0, J2.5 to first tries of J3x